-In recent years, assessment has seen major changes in Scottish schools.
+Assessment has seen major changes in Scottish schools.
 In the past young people were assessed, then ranked from first to last in their class, given percentage marks, and compared with each other.
 Today the emphasis is not on comparing young people with each other but on the young person as an individual.

-We now assess our young people to:
+We assess our young people to:

-- find out where their strengths are to find out where their weaknesses are and to take positive action to remedy any weakness to find out if our teaching methods and materials are sound - provide pupils, parents and teachers with accurate information for decision making e.g. option choices - find out if each pupil is making the progress he or she is capable of.
+- find out where their strengths are, to find out where their areas for development are and to take positive action to support improvement to find out if our teaching methods and materials are sound - provide pupils, parents and teachers with accurate information for decision making e.g. option choices - find out if each pupil is making the progress they are capable of.